 Security teams should also keep abreast of changes in the threat landscape brought about by emergence of cloud computing.
 The latest report contains an expanded Featured Intelligence section that includes a deep dive section on Protecting cloud infrastructure: detecting and mitigating threats using Azure Security Center.
 This section details new threats that organizations may encounter and explains how they can use Azure Security Center to protect, detect, and respond to security threats against Azure cloud-based resources.

-Some of the new cloud-targeted threats outlined are:
+Some of the new cloud-targeted threats outlined in the Microsoft SIR are:

 - Pivot back attacks, which occurs when an attacker compromises a public cloud resource to obtain information that they then use to attack the resource provider’s on-premises environment

 - “Man in the Cloud” attacks, in which an attacker induces a prospective victim to install a piece of malware using a typical mechanism, such as an email with a link to a malicious website.
 It then switches out the user’s cloud storage synchronization token with the attacker’s token, allowing the attacker to receive copies of each file the user places in cloud storage.
 This effectively makes the attacker a “man in the middle” for cloud storage.

 - Side-channel attacks, where an attacker attempts to put a virtual machine on the same physical server as the intended victim.
 If he succeeds, the attacker will be able to launch local attacks against the victim.
 These attacks might include local DDoS, network sniffing, and man-in-the-middle attacks, all of which can be used to extract information.